(formerly the Civil Justice Clinic - Work Life Policy Unit)

 With faculty supervision, students are responsible for all aspects of representing Clinic clients, including: case selection; interviewing and counseling clients; fact investigation; theory and advocacy strategy development; analyzing options for changing employment and housing law and policy; drafting demand letters, pleadings, motions, appellate briefs, settlements, and policy documents such as white papers, amicus briefs, analysis of pending legislation, comments to administrative agencies, or testimony; and representing clients in negotiations with other parties, administrative hearings or at oral arguments in state or federal court.

-The Clinic also includes a mandatory seminar component that focuses on the relevant substantive law (such as laws relating to employment, and supporting military families) and training/simulations on relevant skills (such as legislative lawyering, courtroom advocacy, public speaking, fact investigation, interviewing, counseling, negotiation, and hearing practice).
+The Clinic also includes a mandatory seminar component that focuses on the relevant substantive law (such as employment laws and other supports of vulnerable populations, including people with disabilities and military families) and training/simulations on relevant skills (such as legislative lawyering, courtroom advocacy, public speaking, fact investigation, interviewing, counseling, dispute resolution, negotiation, and drafting).

 The Clinic does not accept clients on a walk-in basis.
-At this time, the only new matters the Clinic is considering without a referral from a community partner are hearings related to the denial of unemployment insurance benefits.
-People seeking help from the Work-Life Law and Policy Clinic must call 480-965-6968 for further information.
+At this time, the only new matters the Clinic is considering without a referral from a community partner are hearings related to the denial or overpayment of unemployment insurance benefits or issues relating to wage theft.
+People seeking help from the Work-Life Law and Policy Clinic must call 480-727-2382 for further information.